getsentry/sentry-unity-lite/README.md

 # We are currently not accepting PRs for new features on this repository.

 Bug fixes are most welcomed and we'll continue to support the code base for security and bug fixes.
-But any new development, [plhttps://github.com/getsentry/sentry-unitye refer to Sentry Unity](url).
+But any new development, [refer to Sentry Unity](https://github.com/getsentry/sentry-unity).

 ### Installation